 Dweezil Zappa comes over, and Al introduces him to the viewers.
 Dweezil has finished polishing Al's bowling ball collection, and asks Al if he can have some of his famous chocolate lasagna.
 Al asks Dweezil if he has dusted his atomic super collider.
 Dweezil has more chores than Al had offered him to do.
 Al sends him off to finish the list of chores.

-Meantime, Al knows the viewers like to do a little channel hopping.
+In the meantime, Al knows the viewers like to do a little channel hopping.
 So Al turns on the TV to see what other shows are on the air.
 On one channel is a show called Sabrina, the Teenage Fish.
 Another channel has a show with a three-armed guy playing guitar.
 There's a news report on another station.
 There is even a commercial for May I Take Your Order, Please shampoo.
-On another channel is a Weird Al music video of "Livin' in the Fridge".
+On another channel is a Weird Al music video of "Livin' in the Fridge."

 It is once again time for Al's Mailbag.
 Al finds in his mailbag an envelope full of beef stew and a letter from Ed McMahon.
 Just as Al starts to read another letter, the Yoko Ono alarm sounds, which means only one thing--commercial time!
 An advertisement for Sportshoe is played.

 Now it is time for the biggest highlight of the show.
 Harvey will be performing his death-defying stunt.
 Harvey will be breaking the world record for freefalling off a building.
-Harvey refuses to jump and Al starts to get angry with him.
+Unfortunately, Harvey refuses to jump and Al starts to get angry with him.
 Al urges Harvey to jump, and Harvey gives Al the raspberry with hamster spit.
-Al gets really mad at him and calls Harvey names like "wimp" and "big baby".
+Al gets really mad at him and calls Harvey names like "wimp," "big baby," and "coward.
 Harvey locks himself in his house.

 The phone rings.
 It is Al's boss, J.B.
 Toppersmith.
 J.B. asks Al what he's got Harvey doing for this show.
 Al explains to J.B. that Harvey won't do his death-defying stunt because he's nervous.
 J.B. has an idea better than Harvey doing his stunt--Giant Banana.
 J.B. says that everybody loves bananas,.
 Why, J.B. himself loves bananas, especially when he bites through the skins.
 Al thanks J.B. anyhow for the suggestion.